Skinz3/Flex/Readme.md

 Flex is a lightweight object-relational mapping (ORM) product for the Microsoft .NET Core and SQL : it provides a framework for mapping an object-oriented domain model to a traditional SQL database.
 Written in **C# .NET Core 3.1** using active record pattern.

+> Flex uses precompiled lambdas expressions for resource intensive reflexive tasks.
+Like entity instantiation or access to the property of the entity

 ## Schema Mapping

 ```csharp